-CTS-8 (California Tiger Salamander Relocation Plan): Project proponents shall prepare a California tiger salamander Relocation Plan (Relocation Plan) for Covered Activities occurring in California tiger salamander modeled habitat.
-The Relocation Plan shall include the name(s) of the approved biologists(s) who will relocate California tiger salamander; pre-construction habitat assessment methodology; measures to minimize temporary impacts to California tiger salamander habitat outside the permanent impact area; capture, handling, and relocation methods; a map and description of the relocation area(s) for captured California tiger salamander, including relative location, quality of habitat, non-native species or the potential for California tiger salamander-barred tiger salamander placement, distance to aquatic habitat, and potential barriers for movement; written permission from the landowner to use their land as a relocation site; and identification of a wildlife rehabilitation center or veterinary facility that routinely evaluates or treats amphibians.
-Project proponents shall submit the Relocation Plan Use Authority Permittee or Implementing Entity, who will send it CDFW for written approval at least 15 days prior to the beginning of any Covered Activities, including preconstruction surveys.
-If California tiger salamander is encountered within a construction site, is directly threatened by Covered Activities, and is unable to move to a safe area on its own, the approved biologist(s) shall relocate California tiger salamander to a safe area in accordance with the Relocation Plan.
-Otherwise, California tiger salamander is encountered within 24 hours of each time California tiger salamander is or the approved Biologist(s).
+CTS-8 (California Tiger Salamander Relocation Plan) : Project proponents shall prepare a California tiger salamander Relocation Plan (Relocation Plan) for Covered Activities occurring in California tiger salamander modeled habitat.
+The Relocation Plan shall include the name(s) of the approved biologists(s) who will relocate California tiger salamander; pre-construction habitat assessment methodology; measures to minimize temporary impacts to California tiger salamander habitat outside the permanent impact area; capture, handling, and relocation methods; a map and description of the relocation area(s) for captured California tiger salamander, including relative location, quality of habitat, non-native species or the potential for California tiger salamander-barred tiger salamander hybrids to be present, identified upland burrows determined to be suitable for California tiger salamander placement, distance to aquatic habitat, and potential barriers for movement; written permission from the landowner to use their land as a relocation site; and identification of a wildlife rehabilitation center or veterinary facility that routinely evaluates or treats amphibians.
+Project proponents shall submit the Relocation Puroval at least 15 days prior to the beginning of any Covered Activities, including preconstruction surveys.
+If California tiger salamander is found within a construction site or 200 feet beyond the construction site (200-foot boundary), Project personnel shall notify the approved biologist(s) shall relocate California tiger salamander to a safe area in accordance with the Relocation Plan.
+Otherwise, California tiger salamander to a safe area in accordance with the Relocation Plan.
+Otherwise, California tiger salamander to Abitities, and bandled by the Approved Biologist(s).
 The Permittees or Authorized Party shall notify CDFW within 24 hours of each time California tiger salamander is relocated.
-Notification to CDFW shall be via telephone or email.
-Not applicable. report.
-Notification shall include the date, time, location, and circumstances of the incident.
-This AMM has been revised to reflect USFWS and/or CDFW permit conditions CTS-9.
+Notification to CDFW shall be via telephone or email, followed by a written incident.
+Not applicable.
+CTS-9.
 (California Tiger Salamander Pre-Construction Surveys).
 The approved biologist(s) shall complete a visual survey in each of the construction sites located within suitable upland habitat and within a 200-foot boundary, including access roads.
 The approved biologist(s) shall pay particular attention to suitable California tiger salamander habitat features and search beneath woody debris.
 If California tiger salamander is found within the construction site, access roads, or the 200-foot boundary, the approved biologist(s) shall delay installation of the exclusion barrier until the approved biologist(s) relocate(s) the California tiger salamander out of the Project Area and 200-foot boundary in accordance with AMM CTS-8.
 The approved biologist(s) shall visually inspect all potential burrow within suitable upland habitat in the construction site, access roads, and 200-foot boundary, prior to installing exclusionary fencing.
 Not applicable.
 Western Spadefoot Avoidance and Minimization Measure Project Compliance

-Projects containing or adjacent to preserves must also comply with AMMs specific to preserves, not included in this document
+SSHCP Project Specific Avoidance and Minimization Measures THESE AMMS APPLY TO ALL COVERED ACTIVITIES UNDER THE SSHCP \Projects containing or adjacent to preserves must also comply with AMMs specific to preserves, not included in this document